Gokhawk/Gokhawk/README.md

-- 👋 Hi, I’m @Gokhawk
+- Hello !
+I'm Göktuğ ( Gokhawk is my nickname)
-- 👀 I’m interested in Software Engineering
+- I'm Studying 	Electrical and Electronics Engineering
-- 🌱 I’m currently learning Python
+- I'm interested on Linux, Python and C
-- 💞️ I’m looking to collaborate on ...
+- I'm sharing my custom Linux Desktop dotfiles and my projects on this GitHub
 - 📫 How to reach me Telegram = @Gokhawk  Discord = TheGokhawk#0680

 <!---